minhdoboi/deprecated-openshift-haskell-api/README.md

 - v1.XXX => V1/XXX.hs
 - non required property are wrapped in Maybe
 - a parameter has been added for header token bearer
+- if description contains "name or number", property has type int or text (probe port)

 ## Hacks
 There are some hacks in scripts/codegen.sh and it needs probably a few more hacks.